Medicine and Health Sciences

 It is compulsory for ALL current matriculants, as well as applicants who have completed school and have not yet entered a tertiary institution, to write the NBTs.

-Note: The non-academic merit form comprises 25% of the selection mark, therefore it is vital to complete this form with great care and as complete as possible (refer 2013 selection criteria, section 18.104.22.168 on p2).
+Note: The non-academic merit form comprises 25% of the selection mark, therefore it is vital to complete this form with great care and as complete as possible.

 Prospective Allied Health Sciences students (not MB,ChB)

-As part of the application process, Allied Health Sciences applicants must also complete both a medical report form and a clinical visitation form, which need to reach the selection office NO LATER than 31 July 2013.
-The purpose of the clinical visitation is to give prospective students insight into their future field of study.
+As part of the application process, Allied Health Sciences applicants must also complete both a medical report form that needs to reach the selection office NO LATER than 31 July 2014.
 Please print the forms below (as applicable to you).

 Allied Health Sciences Applicants: Medical Report Form